awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 # Hibernate your Linux instance<a name="Hibernate"></a>

 When you hibernate an instance, Amazon EC2 signals the operating system to perform hibernation \(suspend\-to\-disk\)\.
-Hibernation saves the contents from the instance memory \(RAM\) to your Amazon EBS root volume\.
-Amazon EC2 persists the instance's Amazon EBS root volume and any attached Amazon EBS data volumes\.
+Hibernation saves the contents from the instance memory \(RAM\) to your Amazon Elastic Block Store \(Amazon EBS\) root volume\.
+Amazon EC2 persists the instance's EBS root volume and any attached EBS data volumes\.
 When you start your instance:
-+ The Amazon EBS root volume is restored to its previous state
++ The EBS root volume is restored to its previous state
 + The RAM contents are reloaded
 + The processes that were previously running on the instance are resumed
 + Previously attached data volumes are reattached and the instance retains its instance ID